Abdominoplasty (Tummy Tuck)

 After surgery

 You will have tapes on the incisions and a dressing over your belly button.
 You will need to wear a support garment for 6 weeks.
-Smaller abdominoplasties can be day case procedures.
-Larger abdominoplasty surgery usually requires one night in hospital.
+Smaller and standard abdominoplasties can be day case procedures.
+Larger abdominoplasty surgery may require one night in hospital.
 You can shower with care after 48 hours.

 Recovery